Skip to main content

 During ventilation with CCSV, the intrathoracic pressure increases exclusively during the chest compression and not during the decompression phase, when venous return flow occurs.
 The feared effect of a perfusion reduction therefore does not occur.
 In fact, Total perfusion is even improved.

 Furthermore, the calculated respiratory minute volume under CCSV actually significantly exceeds the known physiological values.
-Nevertheless, the effective alveolar ventilation volume is largely identical to IPPV ventilation with a tidal volume of 7 ml/kg KG and a ventilation frequency of 10/min, after deducting the dead space ventilation.
-This is also confirmed by experimental data, which document a normocapnia under CCSV.
-[6]
+Nevertheless, the effective alveolar ventilation volume is largely identical to IPPV ventilation with a tidal volume of 7 ml/kg BW and a ventilation frequency of 10/min, after deducting the dead space ventilation.
+This is also confirmed by data from human studies.[10]
+[12]

-The results of studies so far show that the applied respiratory minute volume leads to improved oxygenation and normocapnia and the measured tidal volume was always above the dead space volume.
-[6] [5]
+The results of animal and human studies to date show that the applied minute volume leads to improved oxygenation and ventilation compared to IPPV and bag-valve-mask ventilation.[5]
+[6] [10] [12]

 Consequently, it can be assumed that CCSV results in adequate and even improved alveolar gas exchange and not only dead space being ventilated.